 As a women over 60, I recognize there are challenges AND advantages to traveling in retirement and share strategies for making the best of these “golden years”.
 I hope some of these tips will work for you.

 Dave has spent his career in business, traveling often and accruing some much-appreciated hotel and airline points.
 In addition to these travel perks Dave has accumulated an impressive collection of guitars.

 Amy is retired from a career in public libraries.
 She brings her love of research and reading to their trip planning.
 She begins researching destinations and travel options when there’s even a hint of a trip, and she LOVES preparing packing lists.
 Amy is an avid birder and works with several environmental organizations.

 Amy and Dave spend a lot of time crossing the US to visit family (they have SIX grandchildren now!) but try for one or two special trips a year.
-They aim for affordable luxury (oxymoron?), looking for sales, when possible, but giving in on the truly extraordinary trips occasionally.
 Both enjoy cycling, photography, and sunset suppers with friends.